All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Sometimes, OCD can resist medications.
 If you have a case of treatment-resistant OCD, your physician may suggest TMS or transcranial magnetic stimulation.
 TMS is a non-invasive, FDA-approved treatment for OCD that involves stimulating the brain through repeated magnetic pulses.
 TMS doesn’t require surgery or sedation, as the electromagnetic coil is placed against your head to give magnetic pulses.
 The effects of TMS wear off over time, so repeated sessions are recommended.

 Another possible solution for treatment-resistant OCD is deep brain stimulation (DBS).
 In recent years, DBS has been used for treatment-resistant mental disorders including depression, anxiety and OCD.
-DBS has been used since the mid-1980s to treat movement disorders such as severe tremor or Parkinson's disease.
+DBS has been used since the mid-1980s to treat movement disorders such as severe tremors or Parkinson's disease.

 Integrative medicine or complementary health approaches such as acupuncture, meditation and mindfulness can be an important part of a comprehensive treatment plan for OCD.
 Many people with OCD also find that these practices help them avoid or control their triggers and manage their symptoms.